awslabs/amazon-kinesis-agent/README.md

 ## Building from Source

-The installation done by the setup script is only tested on **Red Hat Enterprise Linux** version 7 or later and **Amazon Linux AMI** version 2015.09 or later.
+The installation done by the setup script is only tested on the following OS Disributions:

+  * **Red Hat Enterprise Linux** version 7 or later
+  * **Amazon Linux AMI** version 2015.09 or later
+  * **Ubuntu Linux** version 12.04 or later

 For other distributions or platforms, you can build the Java project with the following command:

 ```sh
 sudo ./setup --build